Admission Application Process

 *The $25 Application fee can be waived due to financial hardship by submitting the NACAC Application Fee Waiver which can be found HERE.

-While Hiram College uses the Common Application for admission, the only place your information is shared is with Hiram College if we are the only school you list.
+Hiram College also accepts the Common Application for admission.
+Your information is only shared with Hiram if we are the only school you list.

 Please send all Admission documents to: